dx-ted-emea/iot-labs/lab2-energy monitor/WorkerRole.md

 **Pre-requisites**

 - Azure PowerShell installed
-- A copy of Microsoft.ServiceBus.dll **TODO - best way to obtain this**
+- A copy of Microsoft.ServiceBus.dll - this can be gathered by using the nuget commandline interface

 **Add Consumer Group**